vwilson05/real-estate-management/docs/issues.md

    - Description: Establish proper Next.js project structure
    - Resolution: Created organized directory structure with proper separation of concerns

+3. **CSS Border Class Error**
+   - Status: Resolved
+   - Description: The `border-border` class does not exist in Tailwind configuration
+   - Resolution: Updated globals.css to use `border-[hsl(var(--border))]` instead of the non-existent `border-border` class
+   - Prevention: Ensure all Tailwind classes used in @apply directives are properly defined in the configuration

+4. **CSS Background Class Error**
+   - Status: Resolved
+   - Description: The `bg-background` class does not exist in Tailwind configuration
+   - Resolution: Updated globals.css to use `bg-[hsl(var(--background))]` instead of the non-existent `bg-background` class
+   - Prevention: Use arbitrary value syntax for all CSS variable references in Tailwind classes

+5. **React Query Client Error**
+   - Status: Resolved
+   - Description: "No QueryClient set, use QueryClientProvider to set one" error when using React Query hooks
+   - Resolution: Added QueryClientProvider to the providers.tsx file
+   - Prevention: Ensure all required providers are properly set up in the application

 ### Medium Priority
 1. **API Implementation**
    - Status: In Progress